tsopt

 Tip

-If TS convergence is slow or the TS mode is lost during optimization, try lowering hessian_recalc (e.g., to 50–200) in the rsirfo section.
-More frequent exact Hessian recalculations improve robustness at the cost of additional Hessian evaluations.
+Set rsirfo.track_mode_by_overlap: true if the TS mode switches root during optimization (e.g. when multiple imaginary frequencies are present).
+If TS convergence is slow or the TS mode is lost, lowering hessian_recalc (e.g. to 50–200) helps — more frequent exact Hessian recalculations improve TS-mode tracking and convergence at the cost of additional Hessian evaluations.

 See Also